graphology/graphology/docs/utilities.md

 ### #.exportEdges

-Exports every edge from the graph.
+Exports every edge or only a bunch of edges from the graph.

 *Example*